FLARE: Fast Low-rank Attention Routing Engine: Experiments

 \subsection{Field-prediction on million-point geometries}

-Although the benchmark problems in \autoref{sec:experiments_pde_surrogates} represent a wide variety of PDE problems, they are relatively small compared to industrial use cases that demand PDE solutions on complex geometries with millions of grid points \citep{ashton2024drivaerml}.
+The benchmark problems in \autoref{sec:experiments_pde_surrogates} contain a variety of PDE problems, but are relatively small compared to industrial use cases that demand PDE solutions on complex geometries with millions of grid points \citep{ashton2024drivaerml}.
 So far, attention-based surrogate models have not been able to scale to million-scale regression problems due to quadratic time and memory complexity, as illustrated in \autoref{fig:time_memory}.
-The flash attention \citep{dao2022flashattention} algorithm has alleviated the memory bottleneck thanks to online softmax computation; however, these methods remain impractical due to their long training times.
-Furthermore, SOTA models such as Transolver and LNO cannot be implemented with off-the-shelf fused attention algorithms like flash attention because of the need to explicitly materialize the projection weights.
+The FlashAttention \citep{dao2022flashattention} algorithm has alleviated the memory bottleneck thanks to online softmax computation; however, these methods remain impractical due to their long training times.
+Furthermore, SOTA models such as Transolver and LNO are not readily expressible purely in terms of SDPA calls for their dominant $\mathcal{O}(NM)$ projection/unprojection steps; in typical implementations these steps explicitly materialize $M\times N$ projection weights, which prevents using PyTorch's fused SDPA backends (e.g., FlashAttention-style kernels) for the $\mathcal{O}(NM)$ bottleneck.

 We demonstrate in \autoref{fig:scale_dml} that FLARE can scale to million-scale geometries by training on the DrivAerML dataset \citep{ashton2024drivaerml} where each mesh is subsampled to contain one million points.
 These calculations are performed in mixed precision on a single Nvidia H100 80GB GPU provisioned through Google Cloud Platform.
 We note the clear trend in \autoref{fig:scale_dml} (left) that the error consistently decreases as we increase the number of FLARE blocks.
 To our knowledge, this is the first attention-based neural surrogate model trained on one million points on a single GPU without memory offloading or distributed computing.
+Additional details are presented in \autoref{sec:appendix_field_pred}.